First Impressions: HanRongDa HRD-757

 Band switching is tedious.
 After pressing the BAND button, the radio takes some time to switch to the next band and if you have several BANDs before the one you want, you might click too many times and the switching eventually catches up and may overshoot, leaving you to have to switch them all again.

 The terribly written, incomplete, poorly indexed and non-searchable manual is a major shortcoming.
 There are things I would like to know and things I would like to try, but to find how to do them requires starting at the beginning and reading until something sounds like it might be the thing, and then trying to figure out what it’s saying.
+Page numbers in the skimpy table of contents don’t match page numbers in the manual body.

 When changing the battery, the time setting is lost.
 And with ALL that display space, I’m disappointed that the clock is not visible when the radio is on, nor when the radio is off — only shown in the TIME state between off and on.
+Time can be easily set through the app, but only local time, not UTC.

 Conclusion

 I’m not excited about the HRD-757.
-The exceptionally poor MW performance is a downer, the awful manual, and severe birdies on shortwave prevent me from recommending it, particularly at this premium price level.
+The exceptionally poor MW performance is a downer, the awful manual, and birdies on shortwave prevent me from recommending it, particularly at this premium price level.
 My early model has a couple of firmware bugs.

 This radio may be a candidate for my car next radio.
 Presently I have the Qodosen SR-286 in the car, but it lacks one feature that I might need on the road, weather band.
 Formerly I had the Raddy RF75A, Degen DE15 and LiJiANi Rd239 in that capacity.
 The flashlight helps, although I carry a separate flashlight in the car.

-I have two more articles planned in the short term with the HRD-757, one a head to head with the Tecsun PL-330 focusing on reception.
-The other is a comparison alongside some other feature rich radios focusing on features besides radio reception.
-I also plan to add this radio to my previous Thunderous Clash of the Weather Radios and my article on Radio Memory Systems.
+I have another article planned in the short term with the HRD-757, a head to head with the Tecsun PL-330 focusing on reception.
+I also plan to add this radio to my previous Thunderous Clash of the Weather Radios post.

 About Kevin